THE ART OF GETTING READY

 Some ideas: a round of golf (or mini-golf, if that’s more your speed); target practice; surfing; a friendly card game in your hotel room, or even just dressing up in your wedding day finery and walking around town.
 (You’re guaranteed to get a few looks and congrats from strangers passing by.)
 All of this makes for great photos of the getting ready process, but more importantly it forms a lasting memory of your wedding day with you as a single guy before the important events begin.

-Steve loves spending time with the guys before the festivities begin.
 Some of our favorite guy moments stem from the laughter and fun had by all during the getting ready process.
 As with anything, a group activity can make everyone feel more relaxed and look forward to the important day ahead.

 Whatever you decide to do, keep us posted!
 We can't wait to get started.